HEPData/hepdata/INSTALL.rst

 Run using honcho
 ----------------

 Note added: I haven't tested if this method works.
+The ``Procfile`` has not been updated since 2016.
+This section should be removed if it no longer works, unless any problems can be fixed.

 Honcho will run elasticsearch, redis, celery, and the web application for you automatically.
 Just workon your virtual environment, go to the root directory of hepdata source where you can see a file called